NorbertRop/Impostor/DATA_STRUCTURE.md

   isHost: boolean,              // Is this player the host?
   source: "web" | "discord",    // Where player joined from
   joinedAt: timestamp,
-  seen: boolean,                // Has player seen their secret?
-  present: boolean,             // Is player still in room?

   // ONLY for Discord players
   discordId?: string            // Discord user ID (numeric string)